Gautam Adani: Bribery charges

+Bhagalpur land allocation

+In September 2025, the Indian National Congress accused the Central Government of "gifting" 1,050 acres of land in Pirpainti, Bhagalpur district, Bihar, to Adani Power Limited for a thermal power plant project under highly favourable terms.
+The claim is that the land was leased for Re 1 per year for a period of 33 years, and included about ten lakh trees growing on that land.

 Political views

-Adani personally maintains a negligible media presence but is widely known for being close to Indian Prime Minister Narendra Modi and his ruling Bharatiya Janata Party.
+Adani is widely known for being close to Indian Prime Minister Narendra Modi and his ruling Bharatiya Janata Party.
 This has led to allegations of cronyism as his firms have won many Indian energy and infrastructure government contracts.
-With an Indian government auditor accusing Modi in 2012 of giving low cost fuel from a Gujarat state-run gas company to Adani and other businesspeople.
+An Indian government auditor accused Modi in 2012 of giving low cost fuel from a Gujarat state-run gas company to Adani and other businesspeople, during Modi's chief ministership of the state.

 Adani and Modi have both denied allegations of cronyism.
-The Economist has described Adani as a "a master operator", skilled at "navigating the complicated legal and political landscape of Indian capitalism," although the newsmagazine cautions that his firm is known for its "Byzantine" structure and opaque finances.
+The Economist has described Adani as "a master operator", skilled at "navigating the complicated legal and political landscape of Indian capitalism," although the magazine cautions that his firm is known for its "Byzantine" structure and opaque finances.

+The Resurgent Group of Gujarat (RGG) was founded as a rival organisation by local businessmen with Adani as its chairman, after leaders of the Confederation of Indian Industry (CII) criticized Modi's management of the 2002 Gujarat riots.

 Personal life

-Gautam Adani is married to Priti Adani.
-The couple have two sons, Karan Adani and Jeet Adani.
+Gautam Adani married Priti Vora, a dentist, in 1986 and have two sons, Karan and Jeet.
+Priti Adani is the chairperson of Adani Group’s philanthropic arm, the Adani Foundation.
+Karan is CEO of Adani Ports & SEZ.
+Jeet leads the Adani Airports business and the Adani Digital Labs.

 In January 1998, Adani and an associate, Shantilal Patel, were allegedly abducted and held hostage for ransom.
 Two former gangsters Fazl-ur-Rehman and Bhogilal Darji, were accused of the kidnapping.
 They were acquitted in an Indian court in 2018, after Adani and Patel did not show up for depositions, despite multiple summons by the court.

-Adani was in the restaurant of Taj Mahal Palace Hotel in Mumbai having dinner with another businessman at 21:50 on 26 November 2008 when the hotel was attacked by terrorists.
+Adani was in the restaurant of Taj Mahal Palace Hotel in Mumbai having dinner with the CEO of Dubai Ports at 21:50 on 26 November 2008 when the hotel was attacked by terrorists.
 The terrorists were only 15 ft away from them.
-Adani hid in the hotel kitchen and later in the toilet, and came out safely at 08:45 the next day.
+Adani hid in the hotel kitchen and later in the toilet and came out safely at 08:45 the next day.

-Philanthropy

-Adani's wife, Priti Adani, has been the chairperson of the Adani Foundation since she founded it 1996.
-This is the corporate social responsibility (philanthropy) arm of the Adani Group, and has a presence in 18 states of India.